Grievous667/grievous667.github.io/index.md

 ## Basic Game Info

-Shifting Stones is a game played on a $$ 3 \cross 3 $$ grid of tiles.
+Shifting Stones is a game played on a $$ 3 \times 3 $$ grid of tiles.
 There are a total of 9 tiles, each belonging to one of four tile types.
 Each tile has two faces, so there are a total of 8 possible faces that any given grid position could contain.
 The breakdown of tiles is as follows: